-The estate tax is an infamous, though oftentimes misunderstood, aspect of estate planning and probate.
+The federal estate tax is an infamous, though oftentimes misunderstood, aspect of estate planning and probate.
 Recent years have seen significant changes made to estate tax laws, including the permanent addition of portability in 2013.
+There is now an exemption that eliminates the federal estate tax obligation for most low and middle income people

 Below we have provided a brief overview of the key things you need to understand about how the estate tax works with regard to portability.
 If you have more questions which we have not answered below, please contact the Law Offices of John Mangan today!